The top prospects available for the 2014 NFL Draft.

 The coaching staff worked Kouandjio, a freshman, onto the field in 2011.
 When he was in, the team would move shift Jones to act as a sixth lineman or, more often, lined up like a tight end on the right side.
 Kouandjio’s outings in 2011 ended after he suffered a season-ending knee injury against Tennessee.

-12/5/13: Tennessee lost by four to Vanderbilt.
-Richardson previously continued his tough schedule by playing well against Missouri's speed-rushers.
+Tennessee lost by four to Vanderbilt to close out this season.
+Richardson previously continued his tough schedule by playing well against Missouri’s speed-rushers.
 The junior did a great job of getting depth in his drop to negate speed rushes.
 He also stonewalled bull rushes.
-The only rusher who was able to get some pressure going against Richardson was Missouri's Kony Ealy.
+The only rusher who was able to get some pressure going against Richardson was Missouri’s Kony Ealy.
 He worked himself free of Richardson on a few occasions, but never quickly enough to get a hit on the quarterback or a sack.
-Even on Richardson's underwhelming plays, he got enough of his rushers to give his quarterback a reasonable amount of time to throw the ball.
+Even on Richardson’s underwhelming plays, he got enough of his rushers to give his quarterback a reasonable amount of time to throw the ball.

 Against Alabama, Richardson played well overall.
-He did well in pass protection and wasn't beaten for any sacks.
+He did a nice job in pass protection and wasn’t beaten for any sacks.
 Richardson was jacked up for another shot at Jadeveon Clowney.
 In the beginning of the game, Clowney made some plays against him in run defense, but Richardson settled down and played well.
 He kept Clowney from recording a sack and did well in pass protection.

 Richardson was beaten for a sack against Georgia by Ray Drew, but aside from that play the Volunteers tackle played well overall.
 His pass protection was strong in the second half when Tennessee almost pulled out an upset win.